 Overall, a leaky shower head could be because of:

-- A piping issue – in case there is a loose connection on the showerhead’s pipe
+• A piping issue – there could be a loose connection on the showerhead’s pipe

 It’s crucial that you ascertain the reason behind your leaky showerhead.
 If it’s a piping issue, spot the source of the leak and tighten the pipe joint.

-And if it’s a faulty rain showerhead, which could happen if you’ve used the showerhead for five years or so, you should replace it.
+If it’s a faulty rain showerhead, which could happen if the showerhead is five years old or so, you should replace it.

 Check out the best rain showerhead replacements on Amazon.